deepashelar11/Fitness-Chatbot/README.md

 **Features:**

-- **User Input:** Allow users to input their personal details including age, weight, height, gender, activity level, dietary preferences, and fitness goals.
+- **User Input:** Allow users to input their details including age, weight, height, gender, activity level, dietary preferences, and fitness goals.
 - **Personalized Recommendations:** Provide personalized workout plans and diet recommendations tailored to the user's profile and goals.
-- **Interactive Interface:** Create an interactive chat interface where users can communicate with the chatbot in a conversational manner.
+- **Interactive Interface:** Create an interactive chat interface where users can conversationally communicate with the chatbot.
 - **Dynamic Responses:** Generate dynamic responses based on user queries and inputs, adjusting recommendations as needed.
 - **Educational Content:** Offer educational content about nutrition, exercise techniques, and fitness principles to help users make informed choices.